randovania/Super-Duper-Metroid/README.md

 # Credit
 Credit goes to Samuel Roy for writing most of this code.
 Kazuto wrote the More Efficient Item PLMs Hack, which is recreated in parts of this code.
-Metroid Construction and Jathys provided a lot of documentation which I made use of.
+Metroid Construction and Kejardon provided a lot of documentation which I made use of.
 PHOSPHOTiDYL wrote the Skip Intro Saves hack, which is included in this program.
 Total, Fusda, and Leodox were responsible for the IPS patches.